BotDogs4645/BotdogsWiki/Code-Breakdown.md

   }
 }
 ```
-The execute portion is the most important piece of this sub.
+The execute portion is the most critical piece of this sub.
 You can see all the logic that's present there.
 The "reject" boolean is set to true and false in two different copies of this command.
 You can see them in the RobotContainer.
-Two new Indexes are created with one having "true" and the other "false".
-The one that is true is only ran when the right bumper is depressed, effectively creating something like a shortcut (just like the "ctrl" in "ctrl+c" to copy.
-C on it's own will type C on a keyboard, while "ctrl" will modify it to copy.)
+Two new Indexes are created, with one having "true" and the other "false."
+The "true" one is only run when the right bumper is depressed, effectively creating something like a shortcut (just like the "ctrl" in "ctrl+c" to copy.
+C on its own will type C on a keyboard, while "ctrl" will modify it to copy.)